 ![]() |

 We are a lively evangelical church in the heart of Stroud with about 100 members offering a warm welcome to all visitors.
 Our services are a mixture of worship, prayer and teaching — we use a mixture of traditional hymns and modern songs led by a music band.
 Do come and try us out if you are new to the area and looking for a church.
-We have a well established children's ministry with creche, Sunday School and Youth church, as well as youth clubs suiting various ages on Friday and Saturday.
-Contact Ian & Karen Sadler on 01453 757819 for more information.
-All our children's workers are CRB checked and we have a Safe To Grow policy to protect our youngsters.
+We have a children's ministry with crèche available .
+All our children's workers are CRB checked and we have a Safe To Grow policy to protect youngsters in the church.
 Not sure about Christianity?
 You're still welcome to join in.
 We have regular teaching using stories from the bible with clear explanations.
 All the members have a story to tell about their own spiritual journeys, and they'll be interested in yours.
 Come along.
 You'll be welcome. |

 |||||||